ccp84/dinogames_api/README.md

 ## Concept

-As a boardgame enthusiast, it can be hard to decide which game to try next.
-The Dinosaur Games Library will be a resource for the tabletop games community to add games that they have played and enjoyed to share their views with other gamers.
-Registered members will be able to post new games that they have found with details and reviews, visitors to the site will be able to view the library to find recommendations for games that they might enjoy playing.
-Administrators of the site will be able to delete any games from the listings that become out of print or are found to be duplicates.
-In addition to the games listings, announcements could also be made by the admin team detailing social events for gaming meet ups and news for the tabletop gaming community.
+The Dinosaur Games Library operates to provide social events where members can come along and play library games with other members.
+The online library portal provides staff the ability to maintain an up to date list of the games available to be played at social nights, and keep members informed of the latest news and events for the group.
+Members are able to view and search the library, and review the games they have played providing a resource for other members and site visitors to look up new games they might want to play.
+All members and site visitors can also see the latest admin announcements for social events and news items about the library.

 ## Scope